 Moore-Gilbert said in an interview following her release that she was forcibly injected with a tranquilizer and beaten up.
 She also described her time in solitary confinement as “psychological torture,” which she says was “designed to break you,” to the extent that she was driven to consider suicide.
 Iranian authorities also tried to recruit her as a spy in exchange for her release, which she declined.

-Since her release, she has sought to raise awareness about Iran’s practice of “hostage diplomacy” and draw attention to the fate of other foreign nationals arbitrarily arrested for purposes of diplomatic leverage.
+Since her release, allegedly in a prisoner exchange deal for three Iranians held overseas, she has sought to raise awareness about Iran’s practice of “hostage diplomacy” and draw attention to the fate of other foreign nationals arbitrarily arrested for purposes of diplomatic leverage.

 - Kylie Moore-Gilbert thanks supporters after Iran prison release: ‘My freedom is your victory’, The Guardian, December 1, 2020.

 - Kylie Moore-Gilbert: Academic says Iran detention was ‘long and traumatic’, BBC, November 26, 2020.